Fullmetal Alchemist: The Sacred Star of Milos: Plot

-The next morning, Ashleigh wakes up in a hospital bed alongside Julia and is surprised to find his face restored.
+The next day, Ashleigh wakes up in a hospital bed alongside Julia and is surprised to find his face restored.
 When Julia wakes up, she is informed that Ashleigh had already left, and is given an automail leg.
 She then meets Ed and Al as they prepare to leave Table City.
-Ed chastises Julia, saying that her decision to use the Star was wrong, but he doesn't think she's a bad person.
+Ed chastises Julia, saying that her decision to use the Star was wrong, but he does not think she is a bad person.
 Al promises to Julia that after he and his brother get their bodies back, they will be sure to visit.
 Julia tells them she will be waiting, as she must stay to lead the Milosians and preserve their newfound independence.
 Meanwhile, Ashleigh is seen donning his Cretan uniform and returning to Creta.
 Ed and Al then board a train to Central and take one last look at Table City before leaving.